gianlucaBi/Gramian-Based-Traffic-Optimization/README.md

 This project contains a set of scripts that allow to import a certain OSM map and to perform Gramian-Based Optimization and simulation of the traffic network in a Python-Sumo framework.

-# Required software
+# Required Software
 * SUMO v0.32.0 or older (Simulation of Urban MObility) (See: http://sumo.sourceforge.net/)
 * Python 3

-# Files needed
+# Files Needed
 1) OSM file containing the geographic information for the traffic network of interest.
    (See, e.g.: https://www.openstreetmap.org/)
 2) A polygon file describing TAZs and origins/destinations of traffic